GSA/piv-guides/_devconfig/ssh-all-2.md

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV/CAC until the login process has been completed." %}&nbsp;

-## Use PIV/CAC for SSH from a Mac OS X Computer
+## Use PIV/CAC for SSH from a Mac Sierra OS X Computer

 ### Hardware and software requirements